 The drapes are a custom made material designed by Murphy.

-Designer Val Fiscalini’s learn bathroom feels like a serene retreat, fittingly named “Shangi-Manhattan Project.”
+Designer Val Fiscalini’s learn Perfect designer bathroom suites Milwaukee feels like a serene retreat, fittingly named “Shangi-Manhattan Project.”

 The pewter concrete dressing table top emits a refined luminescence.
 Organic components tucked here and there lead to the hot tub-like sense.

 The bath from Sonoma Forged Stone is concrete enveloped in distressed and hammered pewter.
 A curve in the bottom makes for cozy relaxing.

 The Penthouse Bedroom on the top story of the home’s includes a hanging mattress that rocks ever so softly in the wind.
 Designer Cathleen Gouveia got her inspiration for the chamber from Otis Redding’s hit, “Sitting on the Dock of the Bay,” which was composed about exactly the same piers of Sausalito only visible in the chamber’s window.